UX/UI Design for

-As part of a client-sponsored studio at Northwestern, I worked with Southwest Airlines to reimagine the travel experience for 2027.
-Our goal was to reduce customer reliance on airport staff during travel days while preserving the airline’s award-winning hospitality.
+As part of a client-sponsored course at Northwestern, I worked with Southwest Airline to reimagine the travel experience for 2027.
+The goal was to reduce customer reliance on airport staff during travel days while preserving the airline’s award-winning hospitality.
 I teamed up with 3 designers to identify key stress points across the journey and prototype app features that gave travelers more clarity, control, and peace of mind.

 Duration